Tangram-Vision/Bolster/README.md

 # bolster upload
 ###############

-# Uploads myfile1 as a new dataset for the "robot-1" device.
+# Uploads myfile1 as a new dataset for the "robot-1" system.
 bolster upload robot-1 myfile1

 # Uploads myfile1, myfile2, and myfile3 as a new dataset for the "drone-A12"
-# device.
+# system.
 bolster upload drone-A12 myfile1 myfile2 myfile3

 # Uploads all files in myfolder1 and myfile4 as a new dataset for "johnny-5"
-# device.
+# system.
 bolster upload johnny-5 myfolder1 myfolder2/myfile4

 ###############